 must make that mindset shift too.

-That is what agile is.
+Agile is this all-important organisational mindset shift.
 It is the change of an organisation’s culture from one place to another.
 That means it is changing what is in people’s heads.
 It changes the way we think and interact.
 This takes time as it’s incremental.
 It can’t be done all at once.
 This is why it takes so long.
 It takes time to change the way people are.

 Sometimes I think that organisations which are ‘going agile’, don’t realise what they are starting.